-We consider all cases seriously, and if our insured receives notice of a potential claim, we provide experienced malpractice counsel, bringing clarity developed on a national scale to the surgical claims process.
+We consider all cases seriously, and if our insured receives notice of a potential claim, we take action to ensure they are treated fairly.
+We provide experienced malpractice counsel, bringing clarity developed on a national scale to the surgical claims process.